Jubilation and gunfire as Syrians celebrate the end of the Assad family's half-century rule

-DAMASCUS, Syria (AP) — Syrians poured into streets echoing with celebratory gunfire on Sunday after a stunning rebel advance reached the capital, putting an end to the Assad family's 50 years of iron rule but raising questions about the future of the country and the wider region.
+DAMASCUS, Syria (AP) — Syrians poured into streets echoing with celebratory gunfire on Sunday after a stunning rebel advance reached the capital, ending the Assad family's 50 years of iron rule but raising questions about the future of the country and the wider region.

 Joyful crowds gathered in central squares in Damascus, waving the Syrian revolutionary flag in scenes that recalled the early days of the Arab Spring uprising, before a brutal crackdown and the rise of an insurgency plunged the country into a nearly 14-year civil war.

-Others gleefully ransacked the presidential palace and the Assad family residence after President Bashar Assad and other top officials vanished, their whereabouts unknown.
+Others gleefully ransacked the presidential palace and residence after President Bashar Assad and other top officials vanished, their whereabouts unknown.
 Russia, a close ally, said Assad left the country after negotiations with rebel groups and had given instructions to transfer power peacefully.

-Abu Mohammed al-Golani, a former al-Qaida commander who cut ties with the group years ago and says he embraces pluralism and religious tolerance, leads the biggest rebel faction and is poised to chart the country's future direction.
+Abu Mohammed al-Golani, a former al-Qaida commander who cut ties with the group years ago and says he embraces pluralism and religious tolerance, leads the biggest rebel faction and is poised to chart the country's future.

-The end of Assad's rule deals a major blow to Iran and its allies, already weakened by over a year of conflict with Israel.
-Iran, which had strongly backed Assad throughout the civil war, said Syrians should decide their country's future "without destructive, coercive, foreign intervention."

-Prime Minister Benjamin Netanyahu meanwhile said Israeli troops had seized a buffer zone in the Golan Heights dating back to 1974, after Syrian troops abandoned their positions in the latest unrest.

-The rebels now face the daunting task of healing bitter divides in a country ravaged by war and still split among different armed factions.
+The rebels face the daunting task of healing bitter divisions in a country ravaged by war and still split among different armed factions.
 Turkey-backed opposition fighters are battling U.S.-allied Kurdish forces in the north, and the Islamic State group is still active in some remote areas.

-Syrian state television aired a video statement early Sunday by a group of rebels saying that Assad had been overthrown and all prisoners had been set free.
+Syrian state television broadcast a video statement early Sunday by a group of rebels saying that Assad had been overthrown and all prisoners had been released.
 They called on people to preserve the institutions of “the free Syrian state.”
 The rebels later announced a curfew in Damascus from 4 p.m. to 5 a.m.

 The rebels said they freed people held at the notorious Saydnaya prison, where rights groups say thousands were tortured and killed.
 A video circulating online purported to show rebels breaking open cell doors and freeing dozens of female prisoners, many of whom appeared shocked and confused.
 At least one small child could be seen among them.